“I never want to see anything conventional on this network”

 Restoration work on iconic brands such as The Prisoner, The Sweeney, Robin of Sherwood and Ripping Yarns, has introduced these and other series to new audiences in a quality never previously seen, supplemented by a wealth of brand-new material.
 Our on-going restoration programme continues with impressive work on Man in a Suitcase, Captain Scarlet and the Mysterons, Space Patrol, and The Zoo Gang, as well as hundreds of titles from the Studiocanal library under The British Film label, launched in 2013.

-Network’s theatrical releasing arm adds an eclectic range of world cinema, introducing UK audiences to the works of new directors such as Kogonada (the upcoming Columbus), Carlos Marques-Marcet (the upcoming Anchor and Hope), Pablo Larraín (Neruda, The Club, Tony Manero, Post Mortem and Oscar-nominated NO), Xavier Dolan (I Killed My Mother, Heartbeats, Lawrence Anyways, and Tom at the Farm), Sebastián Lelio (Gloria), and Amat Escalante (Heli) among others.
+Network’s theatrical releasing arm adds an eclectic range of world cinema, introducing UK audiences to the works of new directors such as Kogonada (Columbus), Carlos Marques-Marcet (Anchor and Hope), Pablo Larraín (Neruda, The Club, Tony Manero, Post Mortem and Oscar-nominated NO), Xavier Dolan (I Killed My Mother, Heartbeats, Lawrence Anyways, and Tom at the Farm), Sebastián Lelio (Gloria), and Amat Escalante (Heli) among others.

 Other passion projects have included the soundtrack releases of some of the best-known ITC shows from the 60s, while Network recently hosted a special event celebrating the 50th anniversary of The Prisoner at the place where it all began – the village, aka Portmeirion.